While still at Art College I teamed up with Ian and we started our own printing business in a garage.

 There were many talented students at our College and Kevin Coyne was one.
 He was once described by Andy Kershaw as "A national treasure who keeps getting better".
 We printed this very early Coyne poetry and drawings book way before he rose to international recognition as an artist and accomplished musician.

-I found employment as a junior designer in a Nottingham "Advertising Agency" though I found the local hostelries, and their history, far more interesting.
+I found employment as a junior designer in a Nottingham "Advertising Agency" though I found the local hostelries and their history far more interesting.
 It was here I first learned the importance of copywriting.
-Though I mainly worked on trade ads it came quite naturally to write the headlines for whatever I visualised.
-One of our clients was Road Rollers, and thats exactly what they did.
-So for their 20th anniversary it was, Telford & McAdam started it, Road Rollers finish it.
+Though I mainly worked on trade ads, it came quite naturally to write the headlines for whatever I visualised.
+One of our clients was Road Rollers, and that's exactly what they did.
+So for their 20th anniversary, I concocted, Telford & McAdam started it, Road Rollers finish it.

-Within a year I headed to London and was hired as an Art Director tripling my previous salary.
-The photograph left features myself and three colleagues limbering up for the challenge to raise funds for the National Advertising Benevolent Society.
-We got generous support from the Milk Marketing Board and Noel Edmonds personally chauffeured us in his Mini Cooper to the BBC studios for an interview following the thirty hour stint.
+Within a year, I headed to London and was hired as an Art Director, tripling my previous salary.
+The photograph taken by Jeanie features me with three colleagues limbering up for the challenge to raise funds for the National Advertising Benevolent Society.
+We got generous support from the Milk Marketing Board and Noel Edmonds, who personally chauffeured us in his Mini Cooper to the BBC studios for an interview following the long 24-hour stint.

 In my fifth year at the Agency my ad for the COI, Nursing Recruitment campaign, won a Design and Art Directors Award.
 The photograph was taken by Colin Duff.
 The equally clever headline was written by Peter Roche.
 The ad was for, what were then described as, Special Hospitals, and preceded Thatcher's closure of these valuable facilities in favour of 'care in the community'.

 Here I am with Kathy Evans in Wadi Rum.
-Arriving in Aqaba after midnight we missed the warning signs and unwittingly took a dip in the Red Sea.
+Arriving in Aqaba after midnight, we missed the warning signs and unwittingly took a dip in the Red Sea.
 It was her scream that alerted me to the oil slick.
-She was completely enveloped in the black tar, fortunately I was only in to my knees.
-We were told by the local fishermen it was not an unusual occurrence for oil to be released from storage facilities in Eilat when the tidal flow was headed toward Aqaba's beaches.
-Nasty, and probably a contributory cause of her later illness.
+She was completely enveloped in the black tar, and fortunately, I was only up to my knees.
+The local fishermen told us that it was not an unusual occurrence for oil to be released from storage facilities in Eilat when the tidal flow was headed toward Aqaba's beaches.
+Most probably a lethal contributory cause of her later illness.

-Finally I had to work, so found employment in a local "Ad Agency" called SNIP.
+Finally, I had to work, so I found employment in a local "Ad Agency" called SNIP.
 I was hired as their art director /photographer.
-I was also tasked with building a studio and dark room.
-I was given a Hasselblad and Linhoff plate camera, (see photo), neither of which I had any idea of how to operate.
-Fortunately Librarie Antoinne had all the reference books I required.
-The darkroom and studio project took almost a year to complete by which time I was seeking pastures new.
-My only studio photos were my friends wedding invitation featured here, a Farleys ad and various pack shots for sundry products.
+I was also tasked with building a studio and a dark room.
+I was given a Hasselblad and Linhoff plate camera (see photo), neither of which I had any idea how to operate.
+Fortunately, Librarie Antoinne had all the reference books I required.
+The darkroom and studio project took almost a year to complete, by which time I was seeking pastures new.
+My only studio photos were my friend's wedding invitation featured here, a Farleys ad and various pack shots for sundry products.

 There was a brief interlude during which I was asked to convert the interior of a girlie bar to a pub.
 Note the guy leaning on the wagon wheel, a feature of the interior design & darts area of the pub.
 The Lord Kitchener's was launched (see left) and free drinks for the duration.
 I then teamed up with an English journalist to form a creative consultancy.